The program follows a cohort model meaning a group of students will experience their entire “in-class” doctoral education together.

 The money you invest into this program is a gift – from God to you, and you to us.
 We are partners to your stewardship of these funds so we have purposely designed our program to maximize instruction in your chosen area of ministry focus.

-Download this document for a general overview of our program.
+Download the Doctor of Ministry Program Description (PDF) for a general overview of our program.